Pricing Blog Compare Glossary

 Modern Image Formats

-WebP provides 25-35% better compression than JPEG/PNG while maintaining quality.
-AVIF offers even better compression (up to 50% smaller) with superior quality.
-Use modern formats with fallbacks: browsers that don't support them will use JPEG/PNG.
-Always optimize and compress images.
+WebP provides 25–35% better compression than JPEG/PNG.
+AVIF offers up to 50% smaller files with superior quality.
+Use modern formats with fallbacks, and always optimize and compress images before serving.

 HTTP/2 and HTTP/3 Benefits

-HTTP/2 enables multiplexing (multiple requests over one connection), header compression, and server push - dramatically faster than HTTP/1.1.
+HTTP/2 enables multiplexing (multiple requests over one connection), header compression, and server push.
 HTTP/3 uses QUIC protocol for even better performance on unreliable networks.
 Upgrade your server to support modern protocols.

 Render-Blocking Resources

-CSS and JavaScript files that block page rendering slow down FCP and LCP.
-Critical CSS should be inlined, non-critical CSS should be loaded asynchronously.
-Use async or defer for JavaScript.
-Split code into chunks, load above-the-fold content first.
+CSS and JavaScript files that block rendering slow down FCP and LCP.
+Critical CSS should be inlined, non-critical CSS loaded asynchronously.
+Use async or defer for JavaScript, and split code into chunks.

 Speed Impacts Business

-Studies show that 1 second delay in page load time reduces conversions by 7%.
+Studies show that a 1 second delay in page load time reduces conversions by 7%.
 Amazon found every 100ms of latency cost them 1% in sales.
 Google discovered that 53% of mobile users abandon sites that take longer than 3 seconds to load.
-Fast sites rank higher, convert better, and provide superior user experience.

 Frequently Asked Questions